Common Tern Photo Gallery

 Breeding adult (hirundo/tibetana)

 Medium-sized tern with deeply forked tail.
-Breeding adults have a gray belly, full black cap, and reddish bill.
+Breeding adults across most of the range have a gray belly, full black cap, and reddish bill.
 The upper side of the outer primaries is dark gray, creating a dark wingtip.

 © Michiel Oversteegen / Macaulay LibraryAruba, July 28, 2019Breeding adult (hirundo/tibetana)

 Medium-sized tern with a slender, straight bill.
 Tail is about the same length as the folded wings.
-Breeding adults usually have a grayish chest and bright red, black-tipped bill and red legs.
+Breeding adults in the widespread "hirundo/tibetana" subspecies group (which occurs in the Americas, Europe, Africa, and parts of Asia) usually have a grayish chest, a bright red, black-tipped bill, and red legs.

 © Gale VerHague / Macaulay LibraryNew York, July 16, 2019Adult and juveniles